 Got a sweet tooth?
 La Châtelaine Chocolat Co. makes about 60 kinds of French-inspired bonbons, including dark chocolate morsels flavored with huckleberries and port.

 Memorable drinks aren't far away.
 Montana Ale Works, a restaurant in an old railroad freight house, purveys the Bozeman Brewing Company's smooth Bozone Select Amber Ale and biting Hopzone IPA alongside burgers and salads.

 Nearby, Bozeman Brewing has its own taproom for anyone who wants to sample specialties such as Bozone Terroir Fresh Hop Ale, released each year in early October.
 "We bring in more than 200 pounds of whole-cone fresh hops from growers right here in the Gallatin Valley," says General Manager Tucker Kalberg.
 "The wet hops add a flavor and aroma—bright, earthy—that you can only get in the fall."

-Visitors to the newly built Bozeman Spirits Distillery, just a mile west, can sip cocktails featuring whiskey or huckleberry vodka in a friendly tasting room.
-Another new outfit, Wildrye Distilling, also pours tastes of its own creations, including a rum made from Montana sugar beets.
+Visitors to Bozeman Spirits Distillery, just a mile west, can sip cocktails featuring whiskey or huckleberry vodka in a friendly tasting room.
+Another local outfit, Wildrye Distilling, also pours tastes of its own creations, including a rum made from Montana sugar beets.

 Best Shops Around Bozeman

 Even more distinctive finds are on tap in the shops up and down Main Street.
 Lovers of old books can get blissfully lost in the stacks at Vargo's Jazz City & Books; vinyl fans groove on the goodies at Cactus Records.

 Dee-O-Gee sells dog treats and toys fit for a canine-crazed town, among them elk-antler chews and squeaky, Montana-made stuffed grizzly bears.